pygos/build/README.md

     mk.sh <board> <product>

-This will start to download and builds the cross toolchain and system in the current working directory.
+This will start to download and build the cross toolchain and system in the current working directory.
 The command can (and should) be run from somewhere outside the source tree.